OWASP/www-project-top-ten/tab_data_2025.md

 <br/>

 ## Contribution Period
-We plan to accept contributions to the new Top 10 until Dec 31, 2024 for data dating from 2021 to current.
+We plan to accept contributions to the new Top 10 until July 31, 2025, for data dating from 2021 to 2024.

 <br/>